lcamichigan/cross-and-crescent/README.md

 You can use the Asymptote script by `include`-ing it.
 The Asymptote script contains a single function `crossAndCrescentPath` that returns an array of paths for a cross and crescent.
-For example, enter in Terminal
+For example, to create the GitHub profile picture for the [lcamichigan](https://github.com/lcamichigan) organization, enter in Terminal

 ```sh
 asy -outformat png -noView -command '